WHAT IS A FACELIFT?

 Dr. Scott Thompson, a double board certified facial plastic surgeon in Utah, has extensive experience performing facelift surgery.
 During your consultation, he will discuss your concerns as well as your goals and motivations for surgery.
 An exam and review of your current and previous health history will also take place.

 He will then examine the structures of your face and neck, assess the quality of your skin tone and bone structure, and will make recommendations he feels will help you achieve your aesthetic goals.
 Dr. Thompson will discuss the procedure(s) he recommends and give information on where incisions will be placed, possible risks and complications, and make any non-surgical recommendations to enhance the overall surgical outcome.
-These options may include dermal fillers, botox, laser treatments, and/or professional skincare, some of which may be included in your surgical package.
+These options may include dermal fillers, Botox®, laser treatments, and/or professional skincare, some of which may be included in your surgical package.

 Dr. Thompson will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these medications can cause increased bleeding and/or bruising.
 He will also insist that you discontinue smoking for at least one month prior to surgery to ensure proper healing, if applicable.
+More information is given at your pre-operative appointment 2 weeks prior to surgery.

 Jessica, Dr. Thompson’s Patient Care Coordinator, will then provide you with all the financial details on any procedure discussed at your consultation and give financing options if applicable.
 She can also help facilitate the next step in the process and/or provide additional resources, such as before and after photos, articles, educational videos, etc.